spacebares/Rustigate/README.md

 # Usage
 1. Check out the discord message from a report
-2. Access the server's filesystem, and download the file(s) in the report to your computer.
+2. Download the file(s) in the discord message to your computer.
 3. **Disconnect from the server or demo playback wont work.**
 4. Click on the demo button in your Rust Game's main menu.
 [![demobutton](https://i.imgur.com/dF3cknZ.png "demobutton")](https://i.imgur.com/dF3cknZ.png "demobutton")
 5. Click the button to open up the demos folder:
 [![demosfolder](https://i.imgur.com/hV6siWg.png "demosfolder")](https://i.imgur.com/hV6siWg.png "demosfolder")
-6. Move the demos you downloaded into the folder that the button opens
+6. Extract the demos you downloaded into the folder that the button opens
 7. Click on the refresh button
 [![refreshbutton](https://i.imgur.com/WEmYfQz.png "refreshbutton")](https://i.imgur.com/WEmYfQz.png "refreshbutton")
 8. Sort by date so the most recent demos are up top